Aletheios/v-drag-drop/README.md

 * `drag-leave`: Fired when a dragged item leaves the drop zone.

 * `drag-drop`: Fired when an item has been dropped on the drop zone.
 Called with the dragged data and the original drop event.
 This enables you for example to retrieve the precise mouse coordinates of the drop.

+All event listeners are called with three parameters:
+1. The dragged data
+2. Whether or not dropping will be possible (i.e. the namespaces of the dragged item and the drop zone match)
+3. The native JavaScript event